-In case that your new international employee receives a request to provide additional information for their residence permit application, the application is on hold until the requested information has been provided.
+If your new international employee receives a request to provide additional information for their residence permit application, the application will be on hold until the requested information is provided.

 For more information, please check Migri’s website for employers and how to use Enter Finland for Employers.